 Yield curve option-pricing models: Models that can incorporate different volatility assumptions along the yield curve, such as the Black-Derman-Toy model.
 Also called arbitrage-free option-pricing models.

 Yield curve risk: The risk of losses due to adverse changes or shifts in the yield curve.

 Yield curve strategies: Positioning a portfolio to capitalize on expected changes in the shape of the Treasury yield curve.

 Yield ratio: The quotient of two bond yields.

 Yield spread strategies: Strategies that involve positioning a portfolio to capitalize on expected changes in yield spreads between sectors of the bond market.

 Yield to call: The percentage rate of a bond or note, if you were to buy and hold the security until the call date.
 This yield is valid only if the security is called prior to maturity.
-Generally bonds are callable over several years and normally are called at a slight premium.
-The calculation of yield to call is based on the coupon rate, length of time to the call and the market price.
+Generally, bonds are callable over several years and normally are called at a slight premium.
+The calculation of yield to call is based on the coupon rate, a length of time to the call and the market price.

 Yield to maturity: The percentage rate of return paid on a bond, note or other fixed income security if you buy and hold it to its maturity date.
-The calculation for YTM is based on the coupon rate, length of time to maturity and market price.
+The calculation for YTM is based on the coupon rate, a length of time to maturity and market price.
 It assumes that coupon interest paid over the life of the bond will be reinvested at the same rate.

 Yield to worst: The bond yield computed by using the lower of either the yield to maturity or the yield to call on every possible call date.